Satya Krishnan

-Satya Krishnan is an Indian actress who predominantly appears in Telugu films.
-She was born in Hyderabad, Telangana, India.
-She worked as a hotel management professional and entered the film industry with the film Dollar Dreams.
-Mostly starring in supporting roles, she is probably best known for her performance as Anitha in the 2004 Sekhar Kammula-directed Telugu film Anand.
+Satya Krishnan is an Indian actress who works in Telugu films.
+She made her screen debut with Dollar Dreams (2000) and her best known performance was in the drama film Anand (2004) as Anitha.

+She has since appeared in supporting roles in notable films like Bommarillu (2006), Vinayakudu (2008), Dookudu (2011), Lovely (2012), Bhale Bhale Magadivoy (2015) and Little Hearts (2025).
+She has also played the lead role in Posani Krishna Murali-directorial Mental Krishna (2009).

+Early life

+Satya was born in Hyderabad, India in a Telugu family.
+Both her parents have migrated from Andhra Pradesh to Hyderabad.
+Her father is a native of Guntur, while her mother is a native of Rajahmundry.
+She completed her studies is and did a course in Hotel Management and worked at Taj Hotel in Hyderabad.
+She wanted to be an air hostess.

 Career

-Satya Krishnan is from Hyderabad where she completed her education.
-She did a course in Hotel Management and worked at Taj group of hotels in her home town.
-She wanted to be an air hostess.

-She entered the film industry in 2000 with the film Dollar Dreams directed by Sekhar Kammula.
+Satya entered the film industry in 2000 with the film Dollar Dreams directed by Sekhar Kammula.
 Later she got married and took up a job at BNP Paribas Bank in Punjagutta.
-After four years, Sekhar Kammula again approached her with a role in his film Anand.
+After four years, Sekhar Kammula again approached her with a role in his film Anand (2004).
 She quit her job and began working full-time as an actress.
 She said that her character in Anand is very close to her real life character.
 She won a Nandi Award for her role in the film.

-She has also been seen in other movies including Bommarillu, Premante Inte, Venkat Kuchipudi's Modati Cinema, Ullasamga Utsahamga and Vinayakudu.
+She has also been seen in other films including Bommarillu, Premante Inte, Venkat Kuchipudi's Modati Cinema, Ullasamga Utsahamga and Vinayakudu.
 She played a lead role for the first time in her career in Mental Krishna but the film was not well received.
-In its review for the film Lovely, The Hindu wrote: "Satya Krishna ... gets some of the best lines in the film and we wish her role was better etched out.
+In its review for the film Lovely (2012), The Hindu wrote: "Satya Krishna ... gets some of the best lines in the film and we wish her role was better etched out.
 She runs the risk of being typecast in firebrand kind of roles though".

 In 2020, she appeared in the sitcom web series Amrutham Dhvitheeyam, which is the third installment in the Amrutham franchise.